juji-io/docs/docs/script.md

   (end-chat (post-chat-url))])
 ```

 These six topics are all auto generated from [Juji's library topics](topics.md).
 Juji provides numerous built-in topics for asking questions, handling responses and more.
 They cover huge varieties of common chatbot use cases.
-Please refer to the description for finding the topic best suits your use case.
+Please refer to the description for finding the topic that best suits your use case.

-The first three topic examples are used to ask questions, and each of them uses a Juji's built-in topic to handle user's response (i.e., `juji.topics.interviewing.v4/handle-person-name-response`, `juji.topics.interviewing.v4/handle-gui-completion-w-attribute` and `juji.topics.interviewing.v4/handle-email-gui-completion`).
+The first three topic examples are used to ask questions, and each of them uses another Juji built-in topic to handle user's response (i.e., `juji.topics.interviewing.v4/handle-person-name-response`, `juji.topics.interviewing.v4/handle-gui-completion-w-attribute` and `juji.topics.interviewing.v4/handle-email-gui-completion`).

 The `display-gui_5` topic is defined to display a gui message, whereas the `rep-tell` topic is defined to show an regular text message.
 The last topic `final-closing-leave` is defined to end the chat.

 However, Chatbot designers can write their own topics from scratch.
-That is actually one of the major benefit of editing the script.
+That is actually one of the major benefits of editing the script.
 All topics can be directly defined inside the script or in other script namespace that the current script is depending on.
 In self-defined topics, designers can fully realize Juji REP language's potential.

-On the other hand, if a designer just wants to reuse Juji's built-in topics, like the ones in the example above, the topics actually need not to be redefined in the script.
+On the other hand, if a designer just wants to reuse Juji built-in topics, like the ones in the example above, the topics actually need not to be redefined in the script.
 We will discuss more about this when we configurate the chat.

 ## Configurate Chat